Ju6276/Inspire_Hand_ROS_Controller/README.md

 # Inspire Dexterous Hand Controller - ROS Noetic

 This package provides a ROS Noetic-compatible interface for controlling the **Inspire Dexterous Hand**, built on top of the official `inspire_hand` package.
 Unlike the original service-based approach, this version uses **ROS topics** for all control and feedback, enabling non-blocking, high-frequency communication and real-time responsiveness.
+The frequency of reading from and controlling the registers is considered.

 ---